jasonmccreary/blog-posts/2009-12-22-elevator_etiquette.md

   - Rants
 description: Simple elevator etiquette to follow and avoid those annoying and awkward mishaps.
 ---
-It&rsquo;s the end of a long Monday, Christmas is at the end of the week.
-I&rsquo;m ready to go home.
+It's the end of a long Monday, Christmas is at the end of the week.
+I'm ready to go home.
 I get on the elevator heading down.

 It stops.
 A woman boards.
 Doors close.